Heeeey lemlister! 👋

 Of course, the internet is filled with thoughts on this topic, but here are our favorite ones:

 👉 Avoid sending emails from a @gmail.com address.
-You'll have better deliverability with a properly setup G Suite account.
+You'll have better deliverability with a properly set up Gmail account from Google Workspace.

 👉 lemlist doesn't actually send emails itself.
 Instead, it simply tells Google to send your emails.
 It means that your SPF and DKIM records for Google will work with lemlist sends.